 Your application requires approval.
-Expect this process to take between four to six weeks.
-Once approved, you will receive the Notice to Schedule (NTS) by the method you previously indicated, whether email, fax or regular mail.
+You can expect this process to take between four to six weeks.
+Once approved, you will receive the Notice to Schedule (NTS) by the method you previously indicated, whether email, fax, or regular mail.
 If you don’t receive the NTS within four weeks of your application approval, contact CPA Examination Services.
 You can schedule your exam online through the Kansas contractor, Prometric, to be taken at any available testing site in the state, which are available in Overland Park, Wichita, and Topeka, KS, and others.

 The four sections of the exam

-There are four components of the Uniform CPA Exam: Financial Accounting and Reporting; Business Environment and Concepts; Regulation, and Auditing and Attestation.
-While you can take the exam sections at different times, you must pass all of them within an 18-month period.
+There are four components of the Uniform CPA Exam: Financial Accounting and Reporting, Business Environment and Concepts, Regulation, and Auditing and Attestation.
+While you can take the exam sections at different times, you must gain a passing score on all of them within an 18-month period.
 Each section sits for four hours, for a total of 16 test hours.
-It is permissible to take all four sections at one sitting.
+It is permissible, though perhaps impossible, to take all four sections at one sitting.

 Kansas examination windows

-In Kansas, the Uniform CPA Exam is offered every quarter, a period known as a “window.”
-The exam is offered at least twice during every window, but a candidate cannot sit for the same section of the exam more than once during each window.
-Candidates are permitted to sit for the various exam section four times yearly.
+In Kansas, the Uniform CPA Exam is offered every quarter, a period known as a window.
+The exam is offered at least twice during every window, but you cannot sit for the same section of the exam more than once during each window.
+You are permitted to sit for the various exam section four times yearly.

-Under some circumstances, you may sit for the exam up to 60 days prior to completion of all education requirements.
+Under some circumstances, you may be free to sit for the exam up to 60 days prior to completion of all education requirements.

-The Kansas CPA examination is offered in five cities: Hays, Overland Park, Pittsburg, Wichita and Topeka.
-You can also take the examination in other U.S. jurisdictions and identify yourself as a Kansas candidate.
+The Kansas CPA examination is offered in three cities: Overland Park, Wichita, and Topeka.
+You can also take the examination in other US jurisdictions and identify yourself as a Kansas candidate.
 If you take the exam in Guam, extra fees are involved.

 The results of the examination are sent to you directly by NASBA.
 Using your date of birth and section identification number, you can access your results online.
 Scores are also sent to the KSBOA, which will also notify you.